matheus23/irreactive.com/content/functional-graphics.md

 </info>
 </in-margin>

-Expression-based APIs look quite a bit different.
 The real-world analogy that the imperative API is modeled after is someone with a pencil that's instructed what to do:
 * "Move your pencil to 100, 100."
 * "Use the red pencil."
 * "Sketch a circle with radius 20."